So the hubs comes home from work one night and says he has to take cupcakes to the office.

 Oh goodness.
 The pressure.
 What was I going to make?
 We had already past Valentine’s Day.
 It was too early for Easter cupcakes.

-I’m not Irish but I can get behind a St. Patrick’s Day cupcake, so why not?
+I’m not Irish but I can get behind a Saint.
+Patrick’s Day cupcake, so why not?

 I’ll admit, I cheated a little.
 These were not entirely from scratch.
 And I’ll be a leprechaun’s uncle if I can find a mini shamrock cookie cutter when I really need one.